-A: When you set up a display for your entries, you can also include pieces designated Display Only.
-These figures are available for everyone to enjoy viewing, but they are not assessed by the judges.
-They may be figures you’ve entered previously or work you want to safely show off to people.
-It’s a way for everyone to put out their work to be appreciated similar to the way the instructors in Artist Alley do.
+A: When you set up a display for your entries, you can also include pieces that you designate as Display Only.
+Display Only figures are available for everyone to enjoy viewing, but they are not assessed during judging.
+Display Only is a way to show off figures that you entered in previous years, or work-in-progress that you want to safely show off to people.
+It’s a way for everyone to put out their work to be appreciated in a way similar to how the instructors in Artist Alley put figures out on their desks.
 If you have a commission service or a miniature-related social media show/page, it’s a way to display more of your work and include a business card with your contact information.

 Figures in this Post